 And just for fun:

-If you’re looking for book-length Christmas devotional reading, some that I have enjoyed are:
+If you’re looking for book-length Christmas devotional reading, some that I have enjoyed are (linked to my reviews):

 Come Thou Long Expected Jesus:Experiencing the Peace and Promise of Christmas, compiled by Nancy Guthrie